Skip to content

 What is Statutory Sick Pay?

-- Paid sick leave for up to 3 days per year.
-This increases to 5 days in 2024, 7 days in 2025, and 10 days in 2026
+• Paid sick leave for up to five days per year.
+This increases to seven days in 2025 and 10 days in 2026

 To qualify for SSP under the new scheme your employee:

-- Must have worked for you for at least 13 weeks before the period of sickness
+• Has worked for you for at least 13 weeks before the period of sickness

-To read more about how SSP affects your business, read our Sage Advice blog (opens in a new tab).
+To read more about how SSP affects your business, read our Sage Advice blog.

 To calculate normal daily wages

-- If your employee works a fixed number of hours at a fixed rate:
+1. If your employee works a fixed number of hours at a fixed rate:

-- Use their daily wage immediately before the sick leave day
+• Use their daily wage immediately before the sick leave day

-- If your employee works a variable number of hours at a fixed rate:
+2. If your employee works a variable number of hours at a fixed rate:

-- Use their daily wage had they worked the sick leave day
+• Use their daily wage had they worked the sick leave day

 You can use the Average Earnings and Working Hours report to help with the calculation.